 Several many years ago I was blessed with plantar warts on the heel and toe of my right foot.
 They were fairly large and uncomfortable (heel about the size of a pencil eraser, toe about half that).
 This was the B.C.
 (Before Crunchy) time in my life, so I scheduled a doctor's appointment to have them lasered out.
 GAH!
 Never again!
 The smell of charred flesh was foul, as was the crater in the bottom of my foot, but the worst part was that the darn things came right back!
 I ended up treating with over the counter wart removers, pecking and poking until the darn things finally disappeared.

 I was not happy when I recently discovered a Mini Me version of the heel wart had returned.
 (This is fairly common, since the virus can hang around dormant in your system.)
 This time I caught the wart early, and am unleashing the full armada of home remedies for warts to knock it out.
-In this post will cover a bit of info on what causes warts and wart identification, before giving you a great list of home wart treatments to help you get rid of your warts.
+In this post we'll cover a bit of info on what causes warts and wart identification, before giving you a great list of home wart treatments to help you get rid of your warts.

 What Causes Warts?